 After a few months, a lot of times after only a few weeks, your visits to the drill hall are less frequent.
 Your facial hair causes itching and you’re one step away from shaving all the progress.

 “I can’t go any longer.
-This calcium-fortified plant milk tastes like shit.
+This calcium-fortified plant milk tastes like sh*t.
 I feel like the gym is moving further away from where I live.
 I’m still not muscular like the dudes online.
 I need a burger and a beer!”

 Then you go to the local pub and you eat 10 burgers with extra fries and bacon.
-As soon as your tongue touches the crunchy meat which later evaporates in your mouth and satisfies each taste receptor in your body, you throw away your membership card in the trash bin and light the whole thing on fire.
-All of this accompanied with these words: “burn bitch, burn!”
+As soon as your tongue touches the crunchy meat which later evaporates in your mouth and satisfies each taste receptor in your body, you throw away your gym membership card in the trash bin and light the whole thing on fire.
+All of this is accompanied by these words: “burn bitch, burn!”